cwwang1979/BoneMarrow/README.md

 ## Publications
 If you use this software in your research, please cite our publications:

 Ching-Wei Wang, Sheng-Chuan Huang, Jeff L Gaol, Yu-Ching Lee, Shwu-Ing Meng and Yu-Jie Shen "Deep Learning for Bone Marrow Cell Detection and Classification on Whole-Slide Images."
-MIA under review, 2020.
+Medical Image Analysis(under review).

 ## Cloud Demo